allen-garvey/wasm-error-diffusion-dither-comparison/README.md

 # WASM Error Propagation Dither Comparison

-A comparison or error propagation dither performance between JavaScript and WebAssembly generated from C++, D, Rust and Zig.
+A comparison of error propagation dither performance between JavaScript and WebAssembly generated from C++, D, Rust and Zig.

 ## Dependencies